klot-io/pi-setup/Development.md

 ## Daemon

-The Daemon is at [lib/daemon.py](lib/daemon.py).
-It's a basic Python Daemon that reads files from on the Pi and implements those settings.
+The Daemon is at [lib/config.py](lib/config.py).
+It's a basic Python Daemon that reads config files from on the Pi and implements those settings.
 It also does a little auto discovery magic that times a little time so the API can respond snappily.

 ## DNS